mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/VACUUM.html.md

 The `FULL` option is not recommended for routine use, but might be useful in special cases.
 An example is when you have deleted or updated most of the rows in a table and would like the table to physically shrink to occupy less disk space and allow faster table scans. `VACUUM FULL` usuallys shrink the table more than a plain `VACUUM` would.

-XXX As an alternative to `VACUUM FULL`, you can re-create the table with a `CREATE TABLE AS` statement and drop the old table.
+As an alternative to `VACUUM FULL`, you can re-create the table with a `CREATE TABLE AS` statement and drop the old table.

-XXX `VACUUM` causes a substantial increase in I/O traffic, which might cause poor performance for other active sessions.
-Therefore, it is sometimes advisable to use the cost-based vacuum delay.
+`VACUUM` causes a substantial increase in I/O traffic, which might cause poor performance for other active sessions.
+Therefore, it is sometimes advisable to use the [cost-based vacuum delay](../config_params/guc_category-list.html#topic19).

 Greenplum Database includes an *autovacuum* facility that you can use to automate routine vacuum maintenance.
 Refer to [The Autovacuum Daemon](https://www.postgresql.org/docs/12/routine-vacuuming.html#AUTOVACUUM) PostgreSQL documentation for more information.

-XXX `VACUUM` commands skip external and foreign tables.
+`VACUUM` commands skip external and foreign tables.

-XXX For append-optimized tables, `VACUUM` requires enough available disk space to accommodate the new segment file during the `VACUUM` process.
+For append-optimized tables, `VACUUM` and `VACUUM FULL` require enough available disk space to accommodate the new segment file during the `VACUUM` or `VACUUM FULL` process.
 If the ratio of hidden rows to total rows in a segment file is less than a threshold value \(10, by default\), the segment file is not compacted.
 The threshold value can be configured with the `gp_appendonly_compaction_threshold` server configuration parameter. `VACUUM FULL` ignores the threshold and rewrites the segment file regardless of the ratio. `VACUUM` can be deactivated for append-optimized tables using the `gp_appendonly_compaction` server configuration parameter.
 See [Server Configuration Parameters](../config_params/guc_config.html) for information about the server configuration parameters.

-XXX If a concurrent serializable transaction is detected when an append-optimized table is being vacuumed, the current and subsequent segment files are not compacted.
+If a concurrent serializable transaction is detected when an append-optimized table is being vacuumed, the current and subsequent segment files are not compacted.
 If a segment file has been compacted but a concurrent serializable transaction is detected in the transaction that drops the original segment file, the drop is skipped.
 This could leave one or two segment files in an "awaiting drop" state after the vacuum has completed.

-XXX For more information about concurrency control in Greenplum Database, see [Routine System Maintenance Tasks](../../admin_guide/managing/maintain.html) in the *Greenplum Database Administrator Guide*.
+For more information about concurrency control in Greenplum Database, see [Routine System Maintenance Tasks](../../admin_guide/managing/maintain.html) in the *Greenplum Database Administrator Guide*.

 ## <a id="section7"></a>Examples